FuelRats/api.fuelrats.com/README.md

 The `npm run dev` task starts the API with `node-dev` which will automatically restart the API when you change a file.
 Simply kill the process when you're done.
 Good luck, and may the force be with you.

-## Generating Documentation
+## Generating the docs

-Navigate to the /docs directory and run the gen.js script
+It's so easy a DerryBear could do it!
+Just run the generator script:

+    node bin/compile-docs.js